 Northern Arizona University (NAU) offers an online Master of Arts in Communication degree through its School of Communication.
-This program features both a General Communication track and a Documentary Studies emphasis, and can be completed entirely online with no campus visits.
+This program can be completed entirely online with no campus visits.
 However, students who live hear the Flagstaff, Arizona campus also have the option of taking some of their courses in-person if they choose.
 Northern Arizona University uses Blackboard Learn, an online learning management system that serves as a comprehensive platform through which students can view course lectures, submit course materials, participate in online discussions, and connect with peers and instructors.

 Northern Arizona University is accredited by the Higher Learning Commission.

 Department: School of Communication

 Structure: Online program with no required campus visits

 Instruction Methods: Most classes use asynchronous instruction using the Blackboard Learn platform, although some classes may have synchronous sessions

 Program Length: Program can be completed in two years when pursued full-time; part-time students take longer

 Curriculum and Graduation Requirements

 Credits Required: 36 credits (10-11 courses plus project or thesis)